bharaniv1/bleumi-pay-sdk-php-1/docs/Api/Erc20PaymentsApi.md

 # **settleWallet**
 > \Bleumi\Pay\Model\WalletOperationOutput settleWallet($body, $id)

-Settle a wallet, settle amount will be transferred to the payment processor or the merchant as specified at the time of creation of the wallet.
-Supply the unique id that was used when the wallet was created.

-If the settle amount is less than the current wallet balance, the requested amount will be sent to the seller.
-The remaining amount will be refunded to the buyer.
-At the end of settle operation, the wallet balance will be zero.

-If the settle amount is more than the current wallet balance, no action is performed.
+This method settles a specific amount of an ERC-20 token of a wallet to the transferAddress specified during [Generate Wallet](#generatewallet).
+And remaining balance (if any) will be refunded to the buyerAddress specified during [Generate Wallet](#geratewallet).

 ### Example